acisops/acis_anomaly_pages/source/dea_shutdown.rst

 Will it happen again?
 ---------------------

-It appears it could happen again, but one occurrence in 16 years provides little guidance.
+It appears it could happen again, but one occurrence provides little guidance.

 How is this Anomaly Diagnosed?
 ------------------------------